Monika-81/wanderlust-p5/README.md

 The goals are summarised here:

 - Make the apps **React** front end content connect smoothly with the **Django REST** back end to store, fetch and delete content.
-- Allow the users to comment, like and follow other users.
+- Allow an autherized users to comment, like and follow other users.
 - Make a responsive app that are easily accessible on every viewport, and with screen readers.
-- Make a easily navigated app, with intuitive features
+- Make a easily navigated app, with intuitive features.
-- Make the user curious to come back for more

 ### **UX**

 <br>

-With the UX principles in mind I started with the Strategy phace, thinking about the target audience and what features would benefit them.
+With the UX principles and project goal in mind I started with the Strategy phace, thinking about the target audience and what features would benefit them.

 The target audience are:
 - people in various age groups, mostly adults, who likes to travel